 Subtitles and Transcript

-00:11 How often do we hear that people just don't care?
+0:11 How often do we hear that people just don't care?
 How many times have you been told that real, substantial change isn't possible because most people are too selfish, too stupid or too lazy to try to make a difference in their community?
-I propose to you today that apathy as we think we know it doesn't actually exist, but rather, that people do care, but that we live in a world that actively discourages engagement by constantly putting obstacles and barriers in our way.
+I propose to you today that apathy as we think we know it doesn't actually exist; but rather, that people do care, but that we live in a world that actively discourages engagement by constantly putting obstacles and barriers in our way.

-00:41 And I'll give you some examples of what I mean.
+0:41 I'll give you some examples of what I mean.
 Let's start with city hall.
 You ever see one of these before?
 This is a newspaper ad.
 It's a notice of a zoning application change for a new office building so the neighborhood knows what's happening.
 As you can see, it's impossible to read.
-You need to get halfway down to even find out which address they're talking about, and then farther down, in tiny 10-point font, to find out how to actually get involved.
-Imagine if the private sector advertised in the same way -- if Nike wanted to sell a pair of shoes —
+You need to get halfway down to even find out which address they're talking about, and then further down, in tiny 10-point font, to find out how to actually get involved.
+Imagine if the private sector advertised in the same way — if Nike wanted to sell a pair of shoes —

-04:41 Political parties: oh boy.
+4:41 Political parties: oh, boy.
 Political parties could and should be one of the basic entry points for people to get engaged in politics.
 Instead, they've become, sadly, uninspiring and uncreative organizations that rely so heavily on market research and polling and focus groups that they end up all saying the same thing, pretty much regurgitating back to us what we already want to hear at the expense of putting forward bold and creative ideas.
 And people can smell that, and it feeds cynicism.
-(Applause)

-05:34 As you may have noticed, our elections in Canada are a complete joke.
+5:34 As you may have noticed, our elections in Canada are a complete joke.
 We use out-of-date systems that are unfair and create random results.
 Canada's currently led by a party that most Canadians didn't actually want.
 How can we honestly and genuinely encourage more people to vote when votes don't count in Canada?
-You add all this up together and of course people are apathetic.
+You add all this up together, and of course people are apathetic.
 It's like trying to run into a brick wall.

-06:52 Thank you.
+6:52 Thank you.